Ice Climbing for Beginners: Frozen Waterfalls Worth the Trip

 -

 Gear check and briefing (30-45 minutes): Your guide fits you with crampons, harness, helmet, and ice tools.
-They explain the basic techniques and safety procedures.
+They explain basic techniques and safety procedures.

 -